DomainDrivenArchitecture/dda-liferay-crate/README.md

  * pallet 0.8
  * ubuntu 16.04
  * apache httpd 2.4
+ * mariadb 10.x

- * apache tomcat7
+ * apache tomcat8
- * oracle java1.6 as specified by liferay 6.2
- * liferay 6.2.1 or liferay7
+ * openjdk8
+ * liferay7.0ga5

 ## Features

 This crate installs liferay with all the necessary components.
 These components are liferay, httpd, tomcat, maraidb and backups.

 ## Usage documentation
 This crate is responsible for configuring and installing liferay.

 ### Prepare vm
 This crate was tested on an installed ubuntu 16.04 installation.
 1. Install ubuntu16.04
 2. In some cases update and upgrade can fix some minor problems.
 Be sure the remote machine has a running ssh-service.
 ```